Dame Jilly Cooper's cause of death revealed at inquest following her death aged 88

-The writer died suddenly following a fall on Sunday
+The writer died suddenly following a fall at her home

-Dame Jilly Cooper, author of the best-selling book which was televised in smash-hit TV drama Rivals last year, has died suddenly aged 88.
+Dame Jilly Cooper, author of the best-selling book which was televised in smash-hit TV drama Rivals last year, died suddenly last month aged 88.
+Now, her cause of death has been shared at an inquest held in Gloucestershire.

-Tributes have since poured in for the bonkbuster writer.
+Tributes poured in for the bonkbuster writer after the news of her death was shared by her children – Felix and Emily – in early October.
 Dame Jilly sold more than 11 million copies of her books in the UK alone.

 Death of Dame Jilly Cooper announced

-Rivals author Dame Jilly Cooper died suddenly yesterday morning (October 5), it has sadly been confirmed.
+Rivals author Dame Jilly Cooper died suddenly on October 5.

 They added: “We are so proud of everything she achieved in her life and can’t begin to imagine life without her infectious smile and laughter all around us.”